guille-mas/blog/readme.md

 # blog

-Starting here a blog with thoughts about software design, infrastructure as code, webapps, software development, industry best practices and devops processes from a developers point of view.
+Thoughts on software design, infrastructure as code, webapps, software development, industry best practices and devops processes from a developers point of view.

 Project structure: